Imran4424/iOS-InterviewQuestions/Swift.md

 - **Higher-level and Swift-native:** A modern Swift language feature that simplifies asynchronous programming.
 - **Structured concurrency:** Provides a structured way to manage task lifetimes, cancellation, and error handling.
+- `async/await` keywords: Uses `async` to mark functions that can be suspended and `await` to call them, making asynchronous code look and feel more synchronous and readable.